Taught course

 Our MSc Counselling (Children and Young People) course includes a minimum of 100 hours of supervised client practice hours.

-The placements will be managed through an agreement with St Martin’s Counselling and Psychotherapy service, who will support you in placements across the city.
+The placements will take place with our placement partners locally.
 Placements in areas other than Birmingham may be possible by negotiation.

-The course aims to meet the professional accreditation requirements in counselling children and young people that will enable successful graduates (who have also met all required professional practice components) to achieve accreditation through UK Council for Psychotherapy (UKCP) or British Association for Counselling and Psychotherapy (BACP).
-St Martin’s will be actively involved in supporting your accreditation and will support you with this after graduation from the course.
+The course aims to meet the professional accreditation requirements in counselling children and young people that will enable successful graduates (who have also met all required professional practice components) to continue towards accreditation with the British Association for Counselling and Psychotherapy (BACP).

 Information for international students